 Time to evaluate the damage done on the first outing and a couple of others.
 The caliper/wheel clearance issue is a big problem.
 I cracked one rim twice.

-As you can se the damage is pretty bad.
+As you can see the damage is pretty bad.
 There is a limit to how many times a rim can be welded.

 This is the end result.
 Rover Metro wheel studs are an ideal length.
 The spacers are very thick to compensate for the huge offset on the original wheels.